tbcarver/brainTech/wsl/Distros on WSL 2.md

 Make sure the MTU is the same if not using 1500 on the host (ie VPN using 1400)
 		sudo ip link set dev eth0 mtu 1400

+To terminate a disto
+		wsl --terminate Ubuntu

+To list runing distros
+		wsl --list --running